Exact Sciences Co. (NASDAQ:EXAS) Shares Sold by Lombard Odier Asset Management Switzerland SA

-Lombard Odier Asset Management Switzerland SA lessened its stake in Exact Sciences Co.
-(NASDAQ:EXAS – Get Rating) by 38.8% in the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 178,148 shares of the medical research company’s stock after selling 113,153 shares during the period.
-Lombard Odier Asset Management Switzerland SA owned 0.10% of Exact Sciences worth $13,865,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Lombard Odier Asset Management Switzerland SA decreased its holdings in shares of Exact Sciences Co.
+(NASDAQ:EXAS – Get Rating) by 38.8% in the 4th quarter, according to its most recent Form 13F filing with the SEC.
+The firm owned 178,148 shares of the medical research company’s stock after selling 113,153 shares during the period.
+Lombard Odier Asset Management Switzerland SA owned approximately 0.10% of Exact Sciences worth $13,865,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
-Newbridge Financial Services Group Inc. acquired a new position in Exact Sciences in the fourth quarter valued at $28,000.
-FSB Premier Wealth Management Inc. acquired a new position in Exact Sciences in the fourth quarter valued at $36,000.
-Masso Torrence Wealth Management Inc. acquired a new position in Exact Sciences in the fourth quarter valued at $37,000.
-CarsonAllaria Wealth Management Ltd. acquired a new position in Exact Sciences in the fourth quarter valued at $37,000.
-Finally, Ahrens Investment Partners LLC acquired a new position in Exact Sciences in the fourth quarter valued at $39,000.
-Institutional investors own 94.45% of the company’s stock.
+Several other institutional investors and hedge funds have also made changes to their positions in the company.
+Itau Unibanco Holding S.A. boosted its stake in shares of Exact Sciences by 26.6% during the fourth quarter.
+Itau Unibanco Holding S.A. now owns 633 shares of the medical research company’s stock worth $49,000 after buying an additional 133 shares during the period.
+Allworth Financial LP raised its holdings in Exact Sciences by 9.2% during the fourth quarter.
+Allworth Financial LP now owns 2,183 shares of the medical research company’s stock worth $170,000 after purchasing an additional 183 shares in the last quarter.
+Ancora Advisors LLC raised its holdings in Exact Sciences by 61.5% during the third quarter.
+Ancora Advisors LLC now owns 525 shares of the medical research company’s stock worth $50,000 after purchasing an additional 200 shares in the last quarter.
+Daiwa Securities Group Inc. raised its holdings in Exact Sciences by 2.4% during the fourth quarter.
+Daiwa Securities Group Inc. now owns 8,669 shares of the medical research company’s stock worth $675,000 after purchasing an additional 200 shares in the last quarter.
+Finally, EFG Asset Management Americas Corp. raised its holdings in Exact Sciences by 0.8% during the fourth quarter.
+EFG Asset Management Americas Corp. now owns 28,573 shares of the medical research company’s stock worth $2,224,000 after purchasing an additional 228 shares in the last quarter.
+Institutional investors and hedge funds own 94.45% of the company’s stock.

-Several equities research analysts have recently weighed in on the stock.
-Raymond James decreased their target price on shares of Exact Sciences from $90.00 to $80.00 in a research note on Wednesday, April 27th.
-Wells Fargo & Company decreased their target price on shares of Exact Sciences from $95.00 to $80.00 and set an “equal weight” rating for the company in a research note on Wednesday, February 23rd.
-SVB Leerink decreased their target price on shares of Exact Sciences from $140.00 to $130.00 and set an “outperform” rating for the company in a research note on Wednesday, February 23rd.
-The Goldman Sachs Group decreased their target price on shares of Exact Sciences from $100.00 to $85.00 and set a “buy” rating for the company in a research note on Tuesday, April 19th.
-Finally, Craig Hallum decreased their target price on shares of Exact Sciences from $100.00 to $81.00 in a research note on Wednesday, April 27th.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and ten have assigned a buy rating to the stock.
-According to MarketBeat.com, the stock has a consensus rating of “Buy” and an average target price of $108.77.
+Several research analysts recently issued reports on EXAS shares.
+StockNews.com raised shares of Exact Sciences from a “sell” rating to a “hold” rating in a report on Sunday, May 15th.
+Craig Hallum dropped their target price on shares of Exact Sciences from $100.00 to $81.00 in a report on Wednesday, April 27th.
+Wells Fargo & Company dropped their target price on shares of Exact Sciences from $95.00 to $80.00 and set an “equal weight” rating for the company in a report on Wednesday, February 23rd.
+The Goldman Sachs Group dropped their target price on shares of Exact Sciences from $100.00 to $85.00 and set a “buy” rating for the company in a report on Tuesday, April 19th.
+Finally, Robert W. Baird dropped their target price on shares of Exact Sciences from $100.00 to $90.00 in a report on Wednesday, April 27th.
+One analyst has rated the stock with a sell rating, three have assigned a hold rating and ten have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock has a consensus rating of “Buy” and a consensus price target of $108.77.

-Exact Sciences (NASDAQ:EXAS – Get Rating) last released its quarterly earnings data on Tuesday, April 26th.
-The medical research company reported ($1.04) EPS for the quarter, topping analysts’ consensus estimates of ($1.12) by $0.08.
-The company had revenue of $486.57 million for the quarter, compared to the consensus estimate of $461.86 million.
+Exact Sciences (NASDAQ:EXAS – Get Rating) last released its earnings results on Tuesday, April 26th.
+The medical research company reported ($1.04) earnings per share for the quarter, topping the consensus estimate of ($1.12) by $0.08.
 Exact Sciences had a negative return on equity of 21.82% and a negative net margin of 40.26%.
-During the same period last year, the business posted ($0.18) EPS.
-As a group, equities research analysts predict that Exact Sciences Co. will post -4.26 EPS for the current fiscal year.
+The firm had revenue of $486.57 million for the quarter, compared to the consensus estimate of $461.86 million.
+During the same period in the prior year, the business posted ($0.18) earnings per share.
+On average, equities research analysts anticipate that Exact Sciences Co. will post -4.26 earnings per share for the current fiscal year.

 Exact Sciences Corporation provides cancer screening and diagnostic test products in the United States and internationally.
 The company offers Cologuard, a non-invasive stool-based DNA screening test to detect DNA and hemoglobin biomarkers associated with colorectal cancer and pre-cancer.
 It also provides Oncotype DX, a gene expression tests for breast, prostate, and colon cancers; Oncotype Test, a tissue test delivering tumor profiling to aid therapy selection for patients with advanced, metastatic, refractory, or recurrent cancer; Oncotype DX AR-V7 Nucleus Detect Test, a liquid-based test for advanced stage prostate cancer; Oncomap ExTra, that provides a complete biological picture of certain refractory, rare, or aggressive cancers; and Covid-19 testing services.